Big Bear Alpine Zoo – “Saving wildlife since 1959”

-Since March 2015, Bob Cisneros has served as the Zoo’s General Manager and Curator.
+Since March 2015, Bob Cisneros has served as the Zoo’s Curator.
 Prior to coming to Big Bear Alpine Zoo, Bob worked at the San Diego Zoo for 21 years.

 Facts: The Big Bear Alpine Zoo (formally Moonridge Animal Park) opened its doors in 1959 after a devastating wildfire roared through the San Bernardino National Forest.
 Originally, it was not a zoo, but a safe place for injured animals to rehabilitate and get a second chance back in the wild.
 For some, returning to the wild was not an option as they had been imprinted by their human caretakers or were too injured to take care of themselves.
 The first animals in the zoo’s care were a black bear and two bobcats.